adamstueckrath/GitNotes/git_notes.md

 * ssh should connect and you should see your github username  in the terminal

 ## GitHub Repository
+#### Linking a Repository - Connect Local Repo to GitHub
+1. Create an empty git repository on GitHub
+2. Copy the git remote add origin command on the GitHub website and enter it into the terminal
+3. Type `git remote -v` to verify that the local repo is associated to the GitHub remote repo

+#### Pushing to GitHub - Upload Local Repo
+1. To upload your local repo to GitHub, type `git push -u origin master`

 #### Create a Local Copy with Clone
 1. Type `git clone git@github.com:adamstueckrath/my-website.git`
 * When doing a git clone command, by default git sets up origin to be the name of the remote reference